Free iPad for Low Income Families: How to Get, Provider

 EveryoneOn is a nonprofit organization dedicated to closing the digital divide.
 They collaborate with various internet service providers (ISPs) to offer free iPads to low-income families.

-They also offer digital literacy training and support, empowering recipients to make the most of their devices and internet connectivity.
+They also offer digital literacy training and support, empowering recipients to maximize their devices and internet connectivity.

 This company also offers free laptops.
 Check out this post on Everyone on free laptop to learn more.